+May 2010.
 My first trip outside Europe is with my my friend Daiva.
-The trip was done via Istanbul then off to Eastern Turkey (Kurdistan), visiting Diyarbakir, Mardin, Batman, Şanlıurfa, then off to Syria.
+The trip was done via Istanbul then off to Eastern Turkey (Kurdistan), visiting Diyarbakir, Mardin, Batman, Hasankeyf, Şanlıurfa, then off to Syria.

-Our objective – to go to Istanbul, stay over with Bora (Saber’s friend) and Batu, then on the next day take a flight to Diyarbakir and join Saber with his Kurdish friend Mucahit, and a few days later, to reach Syria.
+Our objective – to visit Istanbul then take a flight to Diyarbakir and join Saber with his Kurdish friend Mucahit, and a few days later, to reach Syria.

 If you feel like trying our Turkish pubs, then start with Bomonti and Efez beers which need to be checked out; especially Bomonti, which Turkish friends recommend to me the most.
 It is also the beer that has been the longest in production, and it used to be made close to Taksim at a place with the same namesake.